devoworm/devoworm.github.io/Instructions-for-Video-Extraction.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;11.
 Click Media -> Open Video and find your video.
 Patiently let the whole thing play.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;12.
 Click Tools -> Preferences.
 Under “show settings”, click “all”.
-Under “video”, select “filters”. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Uncheck “Scene video filter”.
+Under “video”, select “filters”.
+Uncheck “Scene video filter”.
 Click “Save”.
-This is so that VLC won’t generate thumbnails the next time &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;you play a video.
+This is so that VLC won’t generate thumbnails the next time you play a video.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;13.
 Open the folder you created earlier.
 The thumbnails should be there.